 Did you know there were Mennonite nuns?
 Seems unlikely doesn’t it, since Anabaptists really tried to distance themselves from the Catholic Church.
 But at the turn of the century there was an order of Mennonite women who wore ‘habits’ and dedicated themselves to serving others.
 They were called deaconesses.
-Many years ago on a visit to Newton, Kansas I interviewed one of only five remaining deaconesses, Theodosia Harms, who just happened to be a relative of mine.
+Many years ago on a visit to Newton, Kansas I interviewed one of only five remaining deaconesses, Theodosia Harms, who just happened to be my grandfather’s cousin.

 The deaconess movement actually began in Germany in the 1830s when young Mennonite women went to live in specially built homes near hospitals and made a commitment to spend their lives caring for the sick.
 The movement spread worldwide and at one point there were more than a hundred of these deaconess homes.
 Some 40,000 women served as deaconesses in the 1800 and 1900’s.